RateGravity/type-shift/README.md

 ```ts
 <Result, Input>(input: Input, path: Array<string | number>, entity: unknown) => Result;
 ```
-- `input` The value from the input that should be validated or converter.
+- `input` The value from the input that should be validated or converted.
 Most converters take an Input of `unknown`.
 - `path` An array of string and number segments that made up the path to get to this point.
 Useful for error reporting and relative path traversal.
 - `entity` The root entity that the conversion was started on.
 Useful for inferring new property values from old properties.